Towards Optimal Gradient Bounds for the Torsion Function in the Plane: Introduction and result

 \end{proposition} This raises several interesting open problems: is there a form of stability theory for the maximal gradient of the torsion function in convex domains?
 More precisely, one could ask whether for all convex $\Omega$ with $|\Omega|=1$, the solution of $-\Delta u = 1$ with Dirichlet boundary conditions satisfies

 for some fixed constants $\alpha$ and $c$.
 One might expect this quantity to be quite stable.
-Indeed, one of the reasons why understanding extremal domains for this problem might be difficult is precisely this form of stability that is also reflected in our numerical examples and, for example, in the quantitative Saint Venant Theorem (where the improvement is comparatively small, $\mathcal{A}(\Omega)^3$).
+Indeed, one of the reasons why understanding extremal domains for this problem might be difficult is precisely this form of stability that is also reflected in our numerical examples.
 A more general question would be whether, for any two convex domains $\Omega_1, \Omega_2 \in \mathbb{R}^2$ having the same measure, the solutions $u_1, u_2$ satisfy a general stability property along the lines of